fourTheorem/slic-starter/README.md

 SLIC Starter is designed to get you up in running with a real-world application as quickly as possible.
 The fact that we go beyond the average sample application, there is a bit more involved in getting to production.
 For example:

 1. We assume that you want to keep the CICD, staging and production accounts separate in most cases.
 These can be set up under one root account using [AWS Organizations](https://aws.amazon.com/organizations/).
-SLIC Starter now supports single account deployment, so CICD, staging and production environments can be configured to live under the one account.
+SLIC Starter also now supports single account deployment, so CICD, staging and production environments can be configured to live under the one account.
 2. SLIC Starter assumes you are using a registered domain (like `sliclists.com`) and will set up DNS entries for use in production (like `api.sliclists.com`) and staging (`stg.sliclists.com`, `api.stg.sliclists.com`).
+If you want to get up and running with a system quickly, you can skip domains by following the [QUICK_START.md](./QUICK_START.md) guide.
-3. This means you will have to take some steps to set up DNS records and allow these to propagate.
+3. By using domains, you will have to take some steps to set up DNS records and allow these to propagate.
 4. When your application is automatically deploying as part of the CICD process and HTTPS certificates are being created, you (the domain owner) will be sent an email by Amazon Route53 to verify that you are the domain owner.
 5. You will also have to validate your domains with SES in order to have permissions for emails to be sent.

 ## Getting Started

+This section covers a full deployment using multiple accounts with domain names and HTTPS certificates.
+It takes quite a bit longer than your average sample app since there is DNS and certificate approval involved.
+If you want to try SLIC Starter out in a single account without domains, go to the [QUICK_START.md](./QUICK_START.md)]

 To set up deployment to your own accounts, first run through these steps.